Measuring gait choosing the right running shoe

 Luckily, You Don't have to Change Your Gait

-Now that you know a little more about how you run, use that info to your advantage.
+Now that you know a little more about how you run, use that information to your advantage.
 Understanding your gait can help you run longer, stronger, and injury-free.
-Regardless of what you learn, there's really no reason to try to correct your gait; science says the best running stride is the one that comes naturally to you.
+Regardless of what you learn, there's no reason to try to correct your gait, science says the best running stride is the one that comes naturally to you.

-When selecting a running shoe, "the principles of a shoe should be to allow your foot to behave like a foot under the conditions that you are using it in.
+When selecting a running shoe, the principles of a shoe should be to allow your foot to behave like a foot under the conditions that you are using it.

-Another thing to keep in mind, is that you're not the same size in running shoes as you are in a heel or slip-on shoe.
-"It's not uncommon, especially in women, for their running shoes to be too small," she says.
-A helpful tip: When trying on shoes, make sure you have a thumbnail of room from your longest toe to the top of the shoe.
+Another thing to keep in mind is that you're not the same size in running shoes as you are in a heel or slip-on shoe.
+A helpful tip: When trying on shoes, make sure you have a thumbnail of the room from your longest toe to the top of the shoe.